 How high should a hose bib be high from the ground?

-Hose bib should not places a lot lower than the ground.
+The hose bib should not be placed a lot lower than the ground.
 It’ll bring on some issues about the check valve, but it would help if you didn’t raise it higher.
 This will bring about a lot of plumbing work.
 Yet, the ideal level will be 12″ to 16″.

 What is the standard-size hose bib?

 The size of the hose tucker alludes to the width of the line.
-For the most part, utilized hose face cloths are either ½ inch or ¾ inch.
-The size, for the most part, relies upon the strain of the stream.
-The more the size, the more the tension.
+For most, utilized hose face cloths are either ½ inch or ¾ inch.
+The size, for the most part, relies upon the strain of the stream: the more the size, the more the tension.
 So consider your water strain while picking your hose size.